By R.Davies, PhD・Nutrition

 Replacing other fats with 1–2 tablespoons of EVOO daily is a simple, evidence-based dietary change.
 It's one of the few foods where decades of research, from large trials to small focused studies, consistently point in the same direction.

-Published: 19 January 2026
+Published: January 19, 2025

-Our aim is to provide independent, evidence-based, transparent, accurate and reliable information you can trust.
+Alphabet Guides provides independent, evidence-based information you can trust.
 Learn more about our Editorial Standards.

 Disclaimer: The information on this website is for educational purposes only.
 It should not be used as a substitute for medical advice from a qualified healthcare professional.